Vital Signs

 Overview

 Vital Signs is a community check-up, a way to measure the vitality of our neighbourhoods and to learn where we are strongest and where we need to improve.
-Our first Vital Signs report was completed in 2018.
-Research is beginning on the next report and we invite you be part of the"your Voice, your Vital Signs Report” online survey available until December 31, 2024.
-Share your thoughts HERE or click on the image below.
+Our current Vital Signs Report was completed in October 2025.

-Vital Signs tracks nine core indicators of a healthy community.
+The latest Vital Signs tracks ten core indicators of a healthy community.
 They are:

 6. Environment